bhadresh3/AngularSpring/README.md

 ### Integration of the Angular inside Spring boot jar

-## Core angular skelaton is based on https://www.baeldung.com/spring-boot-angular-web
+## Core angular skeleton is based on https://www.baeldung.com/spring-boot-angular-web

 ## Added support for search functionality.